core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 For example, a network sniffer could offer sending such a request when unknown multicast notifications are seen in a network.
 Consequently, it can associate those notifications with a URI, or decrypt them, if member of the correct OSCORE group.

-# Pseudo-Code for Rough Counting of Clients # {#appendix-psuedo-code-counting}
+# Pseudo-Code for Rough Counting of Clients # {#appendix-pseudo-code-counting}

 This appendix provides a description in pseudo-code of the two algorithms used for the rough counting of active observers, as defined in {{sec-rough-counting}}.

-In particular, {{appendix-psuedo-code-counting-client}} describes the algorithm for the client side, while {{appendix-psuedo-code-counting-client-constrained}} describes an optimized version for constrained clients.
-Finally, {{appendix-psuedo-code-counting-server}} describes the algorithm for the server side.
+In particular, {{appendix-pseudo-code-counting-client}} describes the algorithm for the client side, while {{appendix-pseudo-code-counting-client-constrained}} describes an optimized version for constrained clients.
+Finally, {{appendix-pseudo-code-counting-server}} describes the algorithm for the server side.

-## Client Side # {#appendix-psuedo-code-counting-client}
+## Client Side # {#appendix-pseudo-code-counting-client}

 ~~~~~~~~~~~
 input:  int Q, // Value of the MRFD option